-This is a survey course in the principles and activities generally grouped as advertising.
-The course identifies advertising as a marketing activity and includes awareness and analysis of the primary media and techniques used to identify, inform and persuade target populations.
-Typical institutions and occupational opportunities are also explored, as well as topical social comments appropriate to advertising.
-(Online: fall-even years)
+This course will introduce students to the theories and concepts that underlie modern marketing efforts related to advertising.
+These include awareness and analysis of the primary media and techniques used to identify, inform and persuade target populations.
+Delivery channels including online and social media advertising strategies will be discussed.
+Typical institutions and occupational opportunities in advertising will be explored as well as ethical dimensions of advertising.
+(Online: fall)